-MUST BE 18 BY COURSE COMPLETION
+MUST BE 18 TO START COURSE

-CNA 101 CNA Techniques (5-0)
+CNA 101 F,S CNA Techniques (5-0) 5 Credits

 This course is a preparatory course to enable the student to work in a hospital, clinic, nursing home, or home health care setting providing basic nursing care.
 This course will introduce the student to the health care delivery system, health care team work, medical observation, documentation and reporting techniques, and patient assessment.
 Certified nursing assistants (CNA), also known as nurse's aides, orderlies, patient care technicians and home health aides, work under the supervision of a nurse and provide assistance to patients with daily living tasks.
 A course fee will apply.
-(Corequisite: CNA 102 and must be 18 years old by course completion)
+(Corequisite: CNA 102 and must be 18 years old to start course)

-CNA 102 FS CNA Clinical Experience (0-4)
+CNA 102 F,S CNA Clinical Experience (0-4) 2 Credits